dotnet/dotnet-docker/samples/complexapp/README.md

 12/19/2019  03:48 PM             3,635 _fd11ea307347_2019-12-19_23_48_20.trx
 ```

-> The `run-test-stage.ps1` script implements the same workflow.
+The [run-test-stage.ps1](run-test-stage.ps1) [PowerShell](https://github.com/powershell/powershell) script implements the same workflow.
+It may be easier to understand the workflow by reading and running the script.

 The following instructions demonstrate this scenario in various configurations, with logging enabled.